SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/get_qpu_metadata.md

 end
 ```

-This example is going to teach you what a QPU object is.
+This tutorial is going to teach you what a QPU object is.
 Also, we are going to show you how to construct an AnyonQPU object which can be used to interact with Anyon's quantum hardware.
-Finally, this example will show you how to get metadata from a QPU object.
+Finally, this tutorial will show you how to get metadata from a QPU object.

 ## Code